KyleAMathews/typography.js/packages/typography/README.md

 const typography = new Typography(funstonTheme)
 ```

-Or if you'd like to use the imperative API to directly set/override
+Or if you'd like to use the imperative API `overrideThemeStyles` to directly set/override
 styles on a theme:

 ```javascript